DIFFERENT AREAS TO USE BAR STOOLS

 With the addition of adjustable height, they can find an ergonomic and comfortable seating position to work at, no matter the height or size of the patient.
-An ideal example is the Saddle Stool With Back Black, a marvellously multi-purpose design that enables optimum accessibility.
+An ideal example is the Swivel Stool With Back, a marvellously multi-purpose design that enables optimum accessibility.

 In Beauty & Hair Salons

 Popular with hair stylists, beauticians and nail technicians, the type of stool used will depend on the type of salon along with the seat’s intended user.
 Seats for customers to sit on during their treatment tend to be generously padded with a high comfortable backrest, as seen in the Studio.
 A gas lift mechanism will allow the stylist to move it up and down in accordance with the height of the customer.
 On the other hand, those for the use of technicians and stylists will be similar to those of medical practitioners.
 Versatile low stools with wheels are often preferred, enabling users to glide across the salon with ease.
 Again, variable height is crucial so they can adjust the elevation to their individual height for an ergonomic working position.

 Yet they’re not only chosen for their practicality; they're also popular in salon settings due to their trendy modern ambience.
 Why not read our article on beauty salons on what to look for when purchasing seating for such establishments.